Santi Prunati

 Santi Prunati (1652 or 1656 – 27 November 1728) was an Italian painter of the Baroque era, born and mainly active in Verona.

 Biography

-He was born to Antonio Prunati, and baptized by September 22.
-Originally studied with a painter by the name of Voltolino, then with Biagio Falcieri.
+He was born to Antonio Prunati, and baptized by 22 September.
+He originally studied with a painter by the name of Voltolino, then with Biagio Falcieri.
 At age 19, he traveled to Vicenza to paint in the choir of San Jacopo and paint an altarpiece depicting St Antony of Padua for the church of San Felice.
 He then traveled to Venice to work in the studio of Giovanni Carlo Loth.